 When Schmidt’s was a relatively small and local brand, big companies hardly paid attention to what I was doing.
 But as my business grew—especially with its expansion into national retail chains in later years—more customers switched from heritage brands to Schmidt’s, and those big brands started taking note.

-One day, a piece of certified mail showed up at my doorstep.
+One day, a piece of certified mail showed up on my doorstep.
 I opened it to find a legal notice from a big-name brand formally challenging some of Schmidt’s claims.
-Up to this point, I hadn’t realized the legal limitations on some of the language I was using.
+Up to this point, I hadn’t realized the legal ramifications on some of the language I was using.
 For instance, it was written in a social media post that Schmidt’s could outlast the competition, which plenty of customers said had been their experience, but I learned this kind of language actually had to be proven in a formal study.
-Even quoting customers online or in marketing materials—like "Best deodorant ever! -Allie from Texas"—could be problematic, because it's viewed as the equivalent of the brand making a claim.
+Even quoting customers online or in marketing materials, like "Best deodorant ever! —Allie from Texas," could be problematic, because it's viewed as the equivalent of the brand making a claim.

 I quickly consulted with an attorney and made necessary revisions, avoiding any potential disasters.
 But I also recognized that having real data to cite would be critical as we continued to grow.
 At this point, it was 2016 and Schmidt’s was competing in the big leagues.
 To keep my edge, I wanted to be able to state the product’s benefits without worrying I’d get into legal trouble.
 Consumer studies are very expensive, so embarking on this journey would not be possible until later years.
 When I could, I found consumer research groups to partner with, and we ran several studies and surveys over time to test and report on the efficacy of my products.
-The detailed results of these studies allowed me to make and support better marketing claims than ever, so the investment, not to mention the rich data on Schmidt’s performance, was extremely well worth it.
+The detailed results of these studies allowed me to make and support better marketing claims than ever, so the investment—not to mention the rich data on Schmidt’s performance—was extremely well worth it.

-Today, when I look at new brands and small businesses, I can quickly spot claims that are likely unsupported—statements like “lasts forever,” “better and safer than regular deodorants,” or even “the best deodorant ever!”
+Today, when I look at new brands and small businesses, I can quickly spot claims that are likely unsupported: statements like “lasts forever,” “better and safer than regular deodorants,” or even “the best deodorant ever!”
 I’m sure 99% of the time entrepreneurs aren’t aware they’re breaking any rules; I sure wasn’t aware in my early days.
 But even if it’s unintentional, you can still get into trouble, so always do your research, err on the side of caution, and consult a lawyer.

-Innovate; don’t emulate
+Innovate, don’t emulate

 The longer I ran Schmidt’s, the more I accepted that the competition would always be there, and that the best way to deal with it was to stay ahead of them.
-To do that, I continually trained my focus on the quality of my own product, the strength of my relationships with customers and retailers, as well as my brand and mission.
+To do that, I continually trained my focus on the quality of my own product, and the strength of my relationships with customers and retailers, as well as my brand and mission.

 It often served me much better to understand my customer than to know the ins and outs of my competitors.
 For instance, Schmidt’s quickly developed a large following of vegan customers.
 I was not personally vegan, but it was important to me to be mindful of this group’s beliefs and high standards.
-Being cruelty-free aligned with my personal values, and understanding my customer base helped motivate me to get Schmidt’s certified as cruelty-free by the Leaping Bunny program (stating we don’t test on animals and neither do any of our ingredient suppliers).
+Being cruelty free aligned with my personal values, and understanding my customer base helped motivate me to get Schmidt’s certified as cruelty free by the Leaping Bunny program (certification means we don’t test on animals and neither do any of our ingredient suppliers).
 It was a long, arduous process, but it made me proud to have the certification.